ALIENWARE m17 R4 (2021) Review

 But, I don’t think the 11th gen model is such a big leap forward in performance over 10th gen models.
 It could help with thermals mostly but not so much with performance.
 Perhaps it has better battery life.

-But there’s the other compelling consideration.
+But there’s another compelling consideration.
 Even more power-efficient are Ryzen CPUs with a seven-nanometer process or lower.
 But, I don’t think that is a noticeable CPU difference for gamers.
 Most games today really depend more on the GPU than the CPU so you want the max wattage which still makes Alienware m17 R4 (2021) attractive.

 Let’s see the display options on this one.
 You have the new 360 hertz and that has G-sync.
 And by the way, this will always get confusing a little bit with Alienware, some display options may be available only with some color chassis.

 The rest of the options are what we saw in 2020.
 By the way, all these full HD displays are 300 nits.
 There’s a 144 hertz full HD display.
-That one’s seven millisecond response time.
+That one’s seven-millisecond response time.

 That one’s the one that’s attractive for those who actually care about battery life.
 Probably more for those of you looking at the m15, which is more portable than the m17.
 It’s because that one has Optimus so you can switch.
 You can use Fn+f7 and you can switch between dedicated or integrated graphics.